georust/kml/README.md

 [Documentation](https://docs.rs/kml/)

-KML support for Rust with a focus on conversion to `geo-types`.
-Currently only partial read support is implemented.
+KML support for Rust with a focus on conversion to [`geo-types`](https://github.com/georust/geo) primitives.
+Currently only partial read/write support is implemented.

 ## Examples